smartmind-team/thanosql-docs/docs/en/getting_started/how_to_use_ThanoSQL.md

 %load_ext thanosql
 %thanosql API_TOKEN=<Issued_API_TOKEN>
 ```
-- The query above must be executed first to use ThanoSQL's syntax.
+- The query above must be executed first to use the ThanoSQL's syntax.

 ② Switching Workspaces